sgmurphy/wordpress-plugins/post-expirator/readme.txt

 License: GPLv2 or later
 Stable tag: 3.3.0

 PublishPress Future can make scheduled changes to your content.
-You can unpublish the post, move the post to a new status, update the post categories, and much more.
+You can unpublish posts, move posts to a new status, update the categories, and more.

 == Description ==

-The PublishPress Future plugin allows you to make automatic changes to posts, pages and other content types.
+The PublishPress Future plugin allows you to schedule changes to posts, pages and other content types.
 On a date you choose, PublishPress Future can delete your post, change the status, or update the post categories, or make other changes.

 Here's an overview of what you can do with PublishPress Future: